 - Attempt 3: Completely different approach.
 Correct result on first try (0.72s).

-Keep tweaking centroid tracking parameters.
+Keep tweaking the same broken tracking metric.
 Each attempt takes 45–60 minutes.
 After 4–5 attempts and a full day, maybe discover the approach is fundamentally wrong.
 Maybe not.

 Blindspot Interception after 2 failures.
 Force root cause analysis.
-Switch to bottom-point tracking.
+Switch to a different physical signal.
 Correct result within 30 minutes of the strategy switch.

 What I Learned